scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 1. Understand and visualize how a sorting algorithm works. (by reading blogs, seeing video tutorials and lectures)
 1. Come up with the time and space complexity for each of them.
 1. Write code and test the implementation using [this leetcode puzzle](https://leetcode.com/problems/sort-an-array/)
 1. Try to find practical use cases for each algorithm. (in the retrospect, wasn't able to concentrate on this much.
-May be I will update the this post, as I discover a usage in a practical usecase)
+Maybe I will update this post, as I discover a usage in a practical use case)

 There are just a lot of different sorting algorithms.
-This blog contains the most common ones at first and is open to get updated with some more sorting algorihms as I learn/discover them.
+This blog contains the most common ones at first and is open to get updated with some more sorting algorithms as I learn/discover them.

 oh! one more thing, I refrain myself from adding any of those fancy animation GIFs that move rectangles around to give a visualization of the algorithm.
-They personally trip me up.
-So my focus is on getting the intution behind the algorithms for implementation + understanding the trade-offs.
+They trip me up.
+So my focus is on getting the intuition behind the algorithms for implementation + understanding the trade-offs.

 ## Preface
 I will try to collect information that might clarify details for understanding the sorting algorithms in this section.